 Medical Insurance: I am “out-of-network” with all medical insurance companies.
 If you have out-of-network mental health benefits, I will be happy to assist you by supplying bills, diagnosis and other information that is requested by your carrier for reimbursement.
 Patients are responsible for submitting their own claims if they choose to do so.
 We cannot guarantee reimbursement.

 Medical Records: I do not release patient evaluations, progress notes or therapy notes.
 A summary of care will be provided to patients and/or third parties when medical records are requested.
 Administrative rates apply to such requests and the card on file will be used for this service.

 Emergencies: If you have an emergency, you are required to call 911 or go to your nearest emergency room.
-This is a requirement, as our providers are not able to be available at all times and emergencies require immediate attention.
+This is a requirement, as your therapist is not able to be available at all times and emergencies require immediate attention.
 After doing so, call your therapist and leave a message with your name, number and the reason for the call.
-Our providers are not always available to answer.
+Therapists are not always available to answer.
 This is why patients must call 911 or go to the emergency room prior to calling.
-If you have any concerns about this policy, patients are required to discuss this with their provider (at the initial evaluation or if they develop concerns during their course of treatment).
-If you have a history of self-injurious behavior, suicide attempts or inpatient psychiatric hospitalizations, appropriateness of care will be discussed during the initial consultation or appointment with your provider.
+If you have any concerns about this policy, patients are required to discuss this with their therapist (at the initial evaluation or if they develop concerns during their course of treatment).
+If you have a history of self-injurious behavior, suicide attempts or inpatient psychiatric hospitalizations, appropriateness of care will be discussed during the initial consultation or appointment with your therapist.